-My primary research interests lie in the evolutionary history and biogeography of the herpetofauna of Madagascar, where I have been performing research of increasing sincerity since 2005.
+My primary research interests lie in the evolutionary history and biogeography of the herpetofauna of Madagascar, where I have been conducting research of increasing sincerity since 2005.
 My work centres around evolution, systematics, taxonomy, and osteology of the reptiles and amphibians of Madagascar.
 For a detailed summary of my current projects, click here.

 One of my recent research foci has been the evolutionary systematics and taxonomy of microhylid frogs of the subfamily Cophylinae.
 These diverse and cryptic frogs present problems of identification which drive the search for new methodologies in taxonomy.
-I make use of micro-Computed Tomography (micro-CT) to examine osteology, which I integrate into taxonomic treatments, and also use to understand evolution and function of morphology in these highly diverse frogs.
+I make use of micro-Computed Tomography (micro-CT) to examine osteology, which I integrate into taxonomic treatments, and also use to understand the evolution and function of morphology in these highly diverse frogs.
 Since 2014, I have published numerous studies describing over 40 new species of cophyline frogs; you can read about them on the blog part of this website.

 Recurrent ecological speciation on the isolated Amber Mountain

 Part of my PhD project focuses on the origins of species.
-Specifically, I am looking at the process of ecological speciation—that is, divergence of two lineages as a result of differences in ecology.
+Specifically, I am looking at the process of ecological speciation—that is, the divergence of two lineages as a result of differences in ecology.
 The central tenet of my research is that properties of the environment drive ecological divergence, and therefore should be traceable in multiple different lineages diverging in parallel in the same environmental context.
-To test this expectation, and others associated with it, I conducted fieldwork in 2017–2018 focussing on three chameleons on Montagne d’Ambre in northern Madagascar.
+To test this expectation and others associated with it, I conducted fieldwork in 2017–2018 focusing on three chameleons on Montagne d’Ambre in northern Madagascar.
 You can read about preliminary outcomes here, but the major publications arising from this work are in preparation now.